nwsimonrb/Blog/_posts/2023-01-28-streaming-dashboard-tutorial.md

 Before the practical part starts, I want to point you at some additional learning material.
 [Confluent](https://developer.confluent.io/learn-kafka/apache-kafka/events/) has an array of great videos that go from beginner-friendly to advanced content.
 They alternate between technical explanation and hands-on practice.
 I purposely presented you with the minimum Kafka vocabulary needed for Part 2.
 The high-quality courses by Confluent provide more than enough material to go more in-depth.

 #### Part 2: Realtime Dashboard with Cloud Services
 To envision our goal of building a real-time dashboard, let's follow the use-case scenario of the [previous post](https://simon.richebaecher.org/event-streaming-context).
-As owners of the online business, we continually get updates on product amounts and price changes from our warehousing and pricing teams.
-Besides updating our online shop with this data we want to give procurement a head start on purchasing items with low inventory or high turnover.
-For this purpose, our dashboard needs to show a list of product and price pairs that just changed in the last 20 minutes.<br />
+As owners of the online business, we continually get updates on price changes from our pricing backend.
+Besides updating our online shop with this data we want to give procurement a head start on restocking items which will soon spark interest in our customers.
+For this purpose, our dashboard needs to show the product-price pairs that just changed in the last 20 minutes or less.<br />
 With the following step-by-step instructions, you will build a small prototype.
 In addition to reading the task descriptions you can also play the video I made to show tasks 2), 4) and 5) visually.
 Follow [this link to YouTube](https://www.youtube.com/watch?v=qpa-7RvLqb8) or open the embedded version at the end of this section.

 ##### 1) Azure Account and Confluent Cloud setup